 Ultimately, Align helps us reduce our carbon footprint and gives our customers access to a quality supply of environmentally responsible paper without paying a premium.

-These products also support the commitment made through our membership in the World Wildlife Fund® (WWF®) Climate Savers program to develop and offer products that help our customers reduce their environmental footprint as well.
+These products also support Resolute's commitment to develop and offer products that help our customers reduce their environmental footprint as well.

 Tracing our Products to Their Source